CarleneCannon-Conner/hackernews-node/README.md

 Currently building hackernews-node backend of project

-## Comands
+## Getting up and running locally
-### Init Prisma
+### Init Prisma (skip this step)
-This command has already been run.
-This command created a `prisma` directory containing `schema.prisma` which I have since added to.

-This command also creates the file `.env`.
-I have included `.env` in `.gitignore` to prevent accidently pushing secret tokens to a public repo.

-Rename `example.env` to `.env` and change the `APP_SECRET` to something different.

-This file will also contain a `DATABASE_URL` variable.
-This is used by Prisma and you may also wish to alter this.

 ```
 npx prisma init
 ```

+Note that in this repo, this command has already been run.
+When it was run, it created a directory called `prisma` that contained a file called `schema.prisma`.
+In this repo this file has since been modified.

+The command also created the file `.env`.
+Please note that`.env` is NOT included in this repo as it can contain secret tokens.
+Also note that `.env` has been added to `.gitignore` to prevent the accidental pushing of `.env` to a public repo.

+Please rename`example.env` to `.env`

+There are currently 2 variables in this file that are used by this application.
+Go ahead and alter them as required.

 ### Migrate db to prisma
 Create/update db `--name` is an optional param